kiransalve/Power-BI/Learn with Gigs/Data Modelling/Questions.md

 So in my experience, Import vs DirectQuery is not about which is better — it’s about choosing the right tool for the right business problem.
 When designed correctly, both can scale very well, and I’ve successfully implemented all three patterns — Import, DirectQuery, and Composite mode across my 5 projects.

+# 3. How to handle Many to Many Relationship?

+When we join two tables based on common column, and both column have duplicate values then it is Many To Many Relationship

+means suppose I am making Sales Register with daily sales records

+and Budget Table with monthly and HQ wise Budgets

+both have HQ column common

+Now problem is one HQ suppose Pune HQ have multiple Sales Records in Sales Register

+and in Budget Table Pune HQ has multiple budget rows (like monthwise from apr-mar)

+so both table has many rows with Pune HQ

+and IF we connect this both table then it Create Many to Many relationship

+Most many-to-many issues happen because: Data is not normalized

+To handle this scenario we can nonrmalize data into dimension table

+we make one bridge table that contain unique values of HQ column

+and then connect this to Sales register and Budget table by one to many relationship

+so this way our both table indirectly connected